openebs-archive/openebs-docs/docs/minio.md

 4. **Create Storage Class**

    You must configure a StorageClass to provision cStor volume on given cStor pool.
 StorageClass is the interface through which most of the OpenEBS storage policies are defined.
 In this solution we are using a StorageClass to consume the cStor Pool which is created using external disks attached on the Nodes.
 Since Minio is a deployment, it requires high availability of data.
-So cStor voume `replicaCount` is >=4.
+So cStor volume `replicaCount` is >=4.
 Sample YAML named **openebs-sc-disk.yaml**to consume cStor pool with cStoveVolume Replica count as 4 is provided in the configuration details below.

 5. **Launch and test Minio**